 - Bar line - Music Theory - Barlines are used to separate bars/measures.

 - Baritone - Instrument - The term Baritone can refer to either a vocal range or an instrument.
 For vocalists, a Baritone in singing is a middle-range male voice between the bass and tenor ranges.
 As an instrument, the baritone is a brass instrument that resembles a small tuba.
 It is pitched in B-flat and has a practical range of E to B-flat 1.

 - Bass - Instrument - The bass is the largest of the stringed instruments.
 It is also called the "double bass" or "upright bass."

 - Bass Clef - Music Theory - Also known as an F-clef, this symbol appears that the start of the staff and lets the musician know the note correlation to ledger lines.
 The ledger lines in the bass clef are "G, B, D, F, A" and the spaces are "A, C, E, G."

 - Basso Continuo - Music Theory - A style of accompaniment in the Baroque era that consisted of a basic bassline and harmonies.
-Basso Continuo typically performed with a small ensemble consisting of a piano (or other keyboard instrument) and a cello or lute.
+Basso Continuo is typically performed with a small ensemble consisting of a piano (or other keyboard instruments) and a cello or lute.

 - Bassoon - Instrument - The bassoon is a double-reed instrument (meaning that the mouthpiece is created by two reeds).
 It has a practical range from B-flat 1 to G5.